data-apis/scipy-2023-presentation/paper.rst

   extensions.
 Moreover, copy-view mutation semantics, as, e.g., supported by NumPy, should be considered an implementation detail and, thus, not suitable for standardization.

+- *Distributed support.* Standardized APIs and behavior should be amenable to implementation in array libraries supporting distributed computing.

 - *Consistency.* Except in scenarios involving backward compatibility concerns, naming conventions and design patterns should be consistent across